ashestoapples/dimd/README.md

 sqlite3
 pyqt5

-Windwos binaries can be found easily on the internet.
+Windows binaries can be found easily on the internet.
 For linux just use your package manager for pyqt5 and sqlite3.
 PILLOW can be obtained from the AUR for arch users.

 # TODO: